zSnout/zSnout.com/src/views/language/index.md

 | nas  | 1st + 2nd       | me and you          |
 | nes  | 1st + 2nd + 3rd | me and you and them |
 | nos  | 1st + 3rd       | me and them         |

+## About the Dictionary

+The dictionary lists every word in Lang with an (approximate) English translation and a category (adjective, noun, verb, ...).
+Some words also have antonyms, synonyms, similar words, examples, and additional notes.
+Each example has a sentence or phrase in Lang with an English translation below it.
+Each word in the Lang phrase is clickable and leads to the definition of that word.

+Some examples use placeholders (X, Y, Z) instead of phrases to highlight how a phrase transforms into its English equivalent.
+The placeholders may be replaced with actual phrases to create a valid sentence.

 ## The Dictionary